PAP assembles experts to train ex-agitators on effective communications

 From Tony John, Port Harcourt

-Presidential Amnesty Programme (PAP) has assembled experts to train Niger Delta ex-agitators and members of its Strategic Communication Committee (SCC) on skills required to change negative public perception about the region.
+The Presidential Amnesty Programme (PAP) is to train ex-agitators and members of its Strategic Communication Committee (SCC) on skills required to change negative public perception about the Niger Delta.

-A certified consultant in human behaviour, Collins Nwosu, a business improvement and communication tutor, Barbara Lawrence and a Public Relations expert and journalist, Muyiwa Akintunde, have been named as lead facilitators for the second edition of PAP’s workshop for SCC members.
+A certified consultant in human behaviour, Collins Nwosu, business improvement and communication coach, Barbara Lawrence and public relations expert and journalist, Muyiwa Akintunde, were named as lead facilitators for the second edition of PAP’s workshop for SCC members.

-The Interim Administrator, Col Milland Dixon Dikio (retd), who mandated PAP’s Communications Consultant, First Media Network Limited, to organise the training programme, said the workshop, which has its theme “Communication for Positive Impact”, is scheduled for August 2 in Port Harcourt, Rivers State, and designed to ensure that the committee is well-prepared for its tasks.
+Interim Administrator of the agency, Col. Milland Dixon Dikio (rtd), who mandated its Communications Consultant, First Media Network Limited to organise the training, said the workshop which has as its theme: “Communication for Positive Impact” is scheduled for August 2, 2021 in Port Harcourt, Rivers State, and designed to ensure that the committee is well-prepared for its task.

-Dikio said: ‘The goal of this training is to ensure constant communication and improved relations across the board, particularly as it concerns the need to change the negative public perception about the region with a view to securing the much-needed peace and economic development in the Niger Delta.
+“The goal of this training is to ensure constant communication and improved relations across board, particularly as it concerns the need to change the negative public perception about the region with a view to securing the much-needed peace and economic development in the Niger Delta,” said Dikio.

 Leave a Reply